matiasinsaurralde/language/README.md

 # Language

 The basic idea of this library is to detect languages by computing cosine similarity (unigrams, bigrams, etc.) between models and given texts.
 This is a very popular approach based on Salton & McGill model.
-Also you may look at "Foundations of statistical natural language processing" by Schutze.
+Also you may take a look at "Foundations of statistical natural language processing" by Schutze.

 ## Models

 This library ships with models for some common languages (currently english, spanish, italian, french and guarani).
-These models were generated from 200 books and 2000 Wikipedia articles (for each language).
+These models were generated from 200 books and 2000 Wikipedia articles for each language.
 You may generate your own models with the scripts (...look at the 'scripts' folder).

 ## IRB example